-Another awesome activity we did on our last day in Tokushima was the Umigame Marine Cruise.
+Another awesome activity we did on our last day was the Umigame Marine Cruise.
 The boat took us on an incredible sightseeing adventure along Hiwasa’s rocky coastline, marveling at the towering cliff faces and the captain even navigated the boat through a natural rock archway in the ocean.

 The cost for the Umigame Marine Cruise is 2,000 Yen per adult and 1,000 Yen per child.

 Once again, I couldn’t believe these beautiful landscapes existed in Japan and they are so uniquely different compared to what you find in other prefectures.

 After the awesome cruise, we continued on to Yakuouji Temple, another one of the 88 pilgrimage temples in the Shikoku region.

 Yakuouji Temple is famous throughout Japan with one million people visiting each year.
 Yakuouji is a place that ensures the purification of one’s luck!
 Climb the steep steps to Yugi-tou (Pagoda of Yugi) for an incredible view of Hiwasa Town and the coastline.

 For lunch, we walked from the Yakuouji Temple down into the main street in Hiwasa and had a meal at Mamebon Cafe which offers the most delicious Italian-style dishes for less than 1,000 Yen.

 We then took a long drive to visit Tokushima’s most eastern point which features a rocky cove and a concrete walkway around the headland to a lighthouse.

 This location was absolutely beautiful and worth checking out if you have the time during your visit.